 Rabies is typically transmitted through a bite from the infected animal and is one of the few diseases that can be transmitted to people from their pets.
 The rabies virus causes acute encephalitis (inflammation of the brain) and will gradually infect the entire nervous system of the animal or person causing death.

-In many states, including New York, rabies shots are mandatory for dogs, cats and ferrets, without exception.
+In many states, including New York, rabies shots are mandatory for dogs and cats, without exception.

 Lifestyle vaccines for cats and dogs protect pets against diseases they may be exposed to if they lead particular lifestyles, such as dogs that spend time with other dogs in doggie daycares or cats that spend a great deal of time outdoors.
 The following are lifestyle vaccines that you may want to consider for your four-legged friend.